da-cali/linux-x1-tablet/README.md

 * Fingerprint reader
 * FnLock key

-### Fix the volume buttons:
+### Enable S3 sleep and fix the volume buttons:

-Upgrade your BIOS.
-Doing so fixes the volume buttons and it is possibly necesary to make S3 sleep work.

-### Enable S3 sleep:

-* Thanks to mr-sour for his [gist](https://gist.github.com/mr-sour/e6e4f462dff2334aad84b6edd5181c09)
+* Thanks to mr-sour for their [gist.](https://gist.github.com/mr-sour/e6e4f462dff2334aad84b6edd5181c09)
+* Thanks to Lunm0us for their [work on the patch.](https://github.com/Lunm0us/linux-tp1gen3)

-0. Reboot, and enter your BIOS.
+0. Upgrade your BIOS, reboot, and enter it.
 Go to Config, then Thunderbolt (TM) 3, and set Thunerbolt BIOS Assist Mode to "Enabled".
 1. Install iasl, patch and git:
   * Fedora/REHL:
   ```